lisp-docs/process-dpans3r/output/chap-7/h-h-dictionary/_definemethodcombination.md

 The list (:arguments . *lambda-list*) can appear before any declarations or *documentation string*.
 This form is useful when the method combination type performs some specific behavior as part of the combined method and that behavior needs access to the arguments to the *generic function*.
 Each parameter variable defined by *lambda-list* is bound to a *form* that can be inserted into the e↵ective method.
 When this *form* is evaluated during execution of the e↵ective method, its value is the corresponding argument to the *generic function*; the consequences of using such a *form* as the *place* in a **setf** *form* are undefined.
 Argument correspondence is computed by dividing the :arguments *lambda-list* and the *generic function lambda-list* into three sections: the *required parameters*, the *optional parameters*, and the *keyword* and *rest parameters*.
 The *arguments* supplied to the *generic function* for a particular *call* are also divided into three sections; the required *arguments* section contains as many *arguments* as the *generic function* has *required parameters*, the optional *arguments* section contains as many arguments as the *generic function* has *optional parameters*, and the keyword/rest *arguments* section contains the remaining arguments.
 Each *parameter* in the required and optional sections of the :arguments *lambda-list* accesses the argument at the same position in the corresponding section of the *arguments*.
 If the section of the :arguments *lambda-list* is shorter, extra *arguments* are ignored.
 If the section of the :arguments *lambda-list* is longer, excess *required parameters* are bound to forms that evaluate to **nil** and excess *optional parameters* are *bound* to their initforms.
 The *keyword parameters* and *rest parameters* in the :arguments *lambda-list* access the keyword/rest section of the *arguments*.
-If the :arguments *lambda-list* contains **&key**, it behaves as if it also contained **&allow-other-keys**.
+If the :arguments *lambda-list* contains **&amp;key**, it behaves as if it also contained **&amp;allow-other-keys**.

-In addition, **&whole** *var* can be placed first in the :arguments *lambda-list*.
+In addition, **&amp;whole** *var* can be placed first in the :arguments *lambda-list*.
 It causes *var* to